sheenamt/msings/README.rst

 Output files:
 ------------
-For each specimen:
+For each sample run, the following will be produced:
- *.MSI.txt = very detailed information about instability and distribution of alleles of differing length.
+ * SAMPLE.MSI.txt = very detailed information about instability and distribution of alleles of differing length.
 Raw data that is used to generate final MSI calls.
- *.MSI_output.txt = output of Varscan readcounts function *.MSI_Analysis.txt = Binary matrix of interpreted instability (1) or stability (0) at each locus.
+ * SAMPLE.MSI_output.txt = output of Varscan readcounts function, an intermediate file.
+ * SAMPLE.MSI_Analysis.txt = Binary matrix of interpreted instability (1) or stability (0) at each locus.
 Loci with insufficient coverage for instability calling are left blank.
 Summary statistics and interpretation of results are provided.

 For the entire run, a "top level" output represented as a binary matrix of interpreted instability (1) or stability (0) at each locus is provided if the count_msi.py function is run.
 Loci with insuffient coverage for instability calling are left blank.
 Summary statistics and interpretation of results are provided.